Is this a new phenomenon?

 I’m sure many people are viewing the tiny living craze as something new and somewhat of a fad.
 However, tiny homes are nothing new.
 In fact, according to MonaStevens.com, the tiniest homes per square foot can be found in….

-Maybe it’s because many people only think of the micro houses on wheels when they think of tiny homes or many of us simply shutter at the though of having to minimize and do away with the extravagance that has come to define us.
-To show you that it doesn’t necessarily mean living in a space you can barely turn around in, here are a few offered by RiverRidgeEscapes.com
+Maybe it’s because many people only think of the micro houses on wheels when they think of tiny homes.
+Many of us simply shutter at the thought of having to minimize, and do away with the extravagances that have come to define us.
+To show you that it doesn’t necessarily mean living in a space you can barely turn around in, here are a few examples offered by RiverRidgeEscapes.com

 There are people who have taken prefab sheds and turned them into tiny homes.
-Classic Manor Builders offer a shed/office that can be modified to use as a tiny home at a base price for the largest size of $21,000.
+Classic Manor Builders offers a shed/office that can be modified to use as a tiny home at a base price for the largest size of $21,000.
 Even after adding the modifications that I would want to the base building, my end price was….

-If I were to pay $5,000 for finishes inside the house, $5,000 for a concrete slab foundation, and $5,000 for a beautiful lot that sits back from the street and backs up to a beautiful lake like this one I found on Zillow located in Monticello, GA
+If I were to pay $5,000 for finishes inside the house, $5,000 for a concrete slab foundation, and $5,000 for a beautiful lot that sits back from the street and backs up to a beautiful lake like this one I found on Zillow located in Monticello, GA.

 You could spend a little more for a prefab cabin from a company like the Amish Cabin Company.
 This is the Cumberland Deluxe 2 bedroom 2 loft cabin.
 Take a look at the video, then we’ll discuss cost.

 This cabin at this size with just a few tweaks I selected from their options price list places this fully finished home, all in, at $48,240.
 Place that on your $5,000 lot on top of a $5,000 slab foundation and you pay a total of $58,000 for a turn-key brand new home you’ve customized.
 To make it even more appealing, there are now companies, such as Light Stream which offer financing for your little home.

 What if you are low income with bad credit?